 Call for appointment:410-328-4771 410-328-4771

-During a regular exam, your health care provider will take your family history and listen to your heart, lungs, and abdomen using a stethoscope.
-If there is aortic dissection present, the exam may find:
+During an exam, your health care provider will take your family history and listen to your heart, lungs and abdomen using a stethoscope.
+If there is dissection present, the exam may find:

 - A difference in blood pressure between the right and left arms, or between arms and legs